Do you feel like you could be doing more to sell on multiple channels?

 Now, when it comes to a customer choosing to go to your site versus a popular marketplace, the chances of them coming to you are slim.
 And this is why you need to go to them.
 As we know, Amazon, eBay, AliExpress, Etsy, and Walmart are currently marketplace giants.
-This year (2021), Amazon currently has 5.2 billion visits per month, with eBay as a runner-up with 1.7 billion visits.
+Last year (2021), Amazon had 5.2 billion visits per month, with eBay as a runner-up with 1.7 billion visits.
 So, it really makes sense to sell through these channels if you want to reach a global market.

 2. Know where you need to sell

 Before you can even think to meet new customers and widen your online reach, you need to remember what you’re trying to achieve when selling on multiple sales channels.
 There are thousands of other online sellers that are selling through the same channels and you, and you need to ensure that you’re the one ranking first.
 But, what’s the point of selling on multiple marketplaces if it doesn’t meet your goals or doesn’t align with the type of customers visiting those channels?

 Here are four questions to ask yourself about selling on new channels: